 Clock Tower is a game released for the Super Famicom in Japan in 1995.
-It is remarkable for its beautiful graphics, great atmosphere, and for kickstarting the survival horror genre.
-Although this game has been re-released since on various networks, it’s never enjoyed a release in North America, which is unfortunate because it’s such a good game.
+It is remarkable for its beautiful graphics, great atmosphere, and kickstarting the survival horror genre.
+Although this game has been re-released on various networks, it’s never enjoyed a release in North America, which is unfortunate because it’s such a good game.
 In an effort to document one of my favorite series, I present Clock Tower information here.

 These videos are based on the “S” ending walkthrough videos.
 They portray what to do or what happens when you deviate from the walkthrough presented.

 Onwards to the “A” ending of the game:

 This video goes from the beginning of the game until Jennifer escapes out of the shed.

 This video goes from when Jennifer visits the religious library until Jennifer descends the ladder into the caves.
 In between, she finds and uses the religious idol.

 This video shows from the elevator to the very end of ending A.

 And that’s ending A.